Renew a Massage Establishment License

-To renew a massage school license, submit a completed online renewal application along with the non-refundable $200 renewal fee.
+To renew a massage establishment license, submit a completed online renewal Application along with the non-refundable $200 renewal fee.

 All massage therapy applicants must be fingerprinted for a national criminal history record review.
 Applicants must submit fingerprints as part of each renewal.